|Nutrition Facts (per serving)|

 These popular little ham sandwiches are delicious and a guaranteed party hit.
 Ham rolls are essential party fare in Mississippi and across the Southern states, and once you taste them, you'll see why.
-These little slider-style sandwiches are perfect for a game day snack, a kids party, or a sandwich lunch or supper for a crowd.
-They can be easily assembled in advance, stashed in the refrigerator, and then popped into the oven just before serving.
+These little slider-style sandwiches are perfect for a game day snack, a kids' party, or a casual sandwich lunch or supper for a crowd.
+They can easily be assembled in advance, stashed in the refrigerator, and then popped into the oven just before serving.
 Then, in a mere 15 minutes, you will have delicious, pull-apart mini-sandwiches oozing with melty cheese.

 Use Hawaiian rolls or other small pull-apart (unseparated) rolls or slider buns to make party ham rolls.
 Depending on the brand of packaged rolls, the number and size of the rolls may vary.